bitnami/support/README.md

-# support
+# Readme

-Support dashboards and common workflows
+This repository contains the Bitnami Support dashboard and common workflows reusable by other repositories in the organization.